Prodigy (David Alleyne): Young Avengers

 Bitter and disillusioned at Cyclops' manipulation, David is later seen working at a superhuman call center, where he uses his knowledge to help various people solve superhuman crises.
-While employed there, he meets and befriends Tommy Shepherd, the former Young Avenger Speed.
+While employed there, he meets and befriends Tommy Shepherd, the Young Avenger Speed.
 The two work together on a stakeout to catch a thief dressed as Patriot, but the plan goes awry when the criminal dissipates Tommy's body and then fades away.
 He joins the Young Avengers to help them find Speed and while stranded in another dimension with Hulkling, he kisses him.
 In issue #9 he reveals he is bisexual.
 After the main villain of the Vol was eliminated, he was talking to Patri-not and came up with a theory that he will become Patri-not in the future.
-During this he accidentally kisses the entity, allowing Tommy to reappear.
+During this he kisses the entity, allowing Tommy to reappear.
 Their relationship is later revisited in Lords Of Empyre: Emperor Hulkling, where they are seemingly together.

 Prodigy is featured in the 'Original Sins' five-issue limited series.
 Marvel Boy, Prodigy and Hulkling become involved in the plans by the Hood to siphon off cosmic knowledge endangering innocent people.
 There are multiple betrayals and back-tracking, as the heroes are convinced the knowledge driving the civilians mad could be safely converted into data that helps all of humanity.

 It is shown later that Prodigy auditions to be the security expert at the new Stark Industries, though he loses the job to Ant-Man.

 Prodigy enrolls in the extra-dimensional Sotomayor University.
 He develops a close friendship with the superhero America Chavez.
 He helps protect the university from multiple threats, external and internal.
 Prodigy makes his own friends, such as with the Sotomayor fraternity called 'The Betas' and an outside group of allies unofficially known as the 'Chavez Guerrillas'.

 Dawn of X

-After regaining his powers through the use of Krakoa's resurrection protocols, Prodigy has recently joined a new X-factor team, assembled to investigate suspicious mutant deaths before said resurrection protocols can be utilized on them.
+After regaining his powers through Krakoa's resurrection protocols, Prodigy joins a new X-Factor team to investigate suspicious mutant deaths before said resurrection protocols can be utilized on them.
 He and Forge take part in a automobilistic race with Krakoan organic technology.
-He also comforts Wolfsbane (Rahne Sinclair) about the impossibility of resurrecting her half-god child with Asgardian Hrimhari.
-He also cameos with other mutants (Frenzy, Storm, Bling! and Nezhno) in T'Challa's line of defense of Wakanda against an invasion.
+He also comforts Wolfsbane (Rahne Sinclair) about the impossibility of resurrecting her and Hrimhari's son Tier.
+He also cameos with other mutants (Frenzy, Storm, Bling, and Nezhno) defending Wakanda against an invasion.

-In the one-shot Lords of Empyre: Emperor Hulkling, written by Chip Zdarsky and queer author Anthony Oliveira, around Empyre, Marvel's summer 2020 crossover event, Oliveira brings Prodigy and Speed into canon as a gay couple out drinking with Hulkling, who describes that they "always have exactly one and a half drinks and start making out".
+In the one-shot Lords of Empyre: Emperor Hulkling, written by Chip Zdarsky and queer author Anthony Oliveira, around Empyre, Marvel's summer 2020 crossover event, Oliveira brings Prodigy and Speed into canon as an out couple, drinking with Hulkling, who claims they "always have exactly one and a half drinks and start making out."

+From the Ashes

+Prodigy later becomes a professor at Empire State University (ESU), with Kamala Khan and Sophie Cuckoo as students in his "Examinations of Post-Krakoan Diaspora" class.
+Sophie comments that Prodigy is the youngest professor in the university's history and on tenure track.